 Somatic Symptoms & Conversion Disorder

-Somatic symptom disorder and conversion disorder are two separate conditions, but it may be helpful to discuss them together because they have much in common: Both involve the mind contributing to or even creating physical medical problems for the body.
+Official designations and names for a condition change over time.
+But what many call Somatic symptom disorder and conversion disorder have been understood as two separate conditions.
+Still, it may be helpful to discuss them together because they have much in common: Both involve the mind contributing to or even creating physical medical problems for the body.

 And health anxiety (or "illness anxiety") is somewhat similar, except that it does not involve actual significant physical symptoms, and instead involves worries and fears of serious illness.